-Lisboa (Lisbon), Portugal’s capital, is a historical city which experienced a tourism boom in recent years.
+Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Top experiences in Lisbon